robomq/robomq.io/docs/STOMP.md

 ```

 ### Producer
-The first thing we need to do is to establish a connection with [robomq.io](http://www.robomq.io) broker.
+The first thing we need to do is to establish a connection with <a href="https://www.robomq.io" target="_blank">RoboMQ.io</a> broker.
 Using this library, you always construct the headers before sending a STOMP frame.
 >In STOMP, username is called login and password is called passcode.

-Set the outgoing heartbeat to 60000 milliseconds, so that client will confirm the connectivity with broker; but disable the incoming heartbeat because [robomq.io](http://www.robomq.io) broker won't send heartbeat to client.
+Set the outgoing heartbeat to 60000 milliseconds, so that client will confirm the connectivity with broker; but disable the incoming heartbeat because <a href="https://www.robomq.io" target="_blank">RoboMQ.io</a> broker won't send heartbeat to client.

 ```c
 struct ctx client;